 Greeting People By Name: How to Reap the Unbelievable Benefits

-You may think this is an overly simple strategy but greeting people by name during conversations is significant and will improve your interactions.
+You may think this is an overly simple strategy, but greeting people by name during conversations is a game-changer and will improve your interactions and strengthen relationships.

 Greeting people by name can have powerful - and lasting - benefits in your personal and business relationships for introverts AND extroverts.